 The International League

 The 14 teams in the International League are matched up with major league teams without regard to whether the parent club is in the National League or the American League.
-The IL has teams affiliated with Boston, New York (Yankees and Mets), Philadelphia, Baltimore, Washington, Atlanta, Tampa Bay, Pittsburgh, Cleveland, Cincinnati, Detroit, Chicago (White Sox), and Minnesota.
-That gives the IL 8 American League and 6 National League affiliates.
+The IL has teams affiliated with Boston, New York (Yankees), Philadelphia, Baltimore, Washington, Atlanta, Tampa Bay, Pittsburgh, Cleveland, Cincinnati, Detroit, Chicago (White Sox), Toronto, and Minnesota.
+That gives the IL 9 American League and 5 National League affiliates.

 Logic would say that since AAA is the next step down from the majors, the teams would like to be in close proximity to each other.
 Sometimes that’s true.
 Toledo is linked to Detroit, Pawtucket is the AAA team of Boston, and the Atlanta Braves AAA club is just a long taxi ride away in Lawrenceville, Georgia.
-On the other hand, Charlotte is pretty far from Chicago and the Durham/Tampa Bay distance is a good bit more than average.
+On the other hand, Charlotte is pretty far from Chicago and the Durham to Tampa Bay distance is a good bit more than average.
+Let's not talk about the distance from New York (Mets) to Las Vegas in the PCL.

-Obviously all the teams in the “International” League are in the US, but up until recently there was a team in Ottawa.
+Obviously, all the teams in the “International” League are in the US, but up until recently there was a team in Ottawa.
 That gave us the chance to sing along to “O, Canada” four times a year.
-You can bet that someday — maybe not in my lifetime, but someday — The IL will have a team in Havana, San Juan, or Mexico City.
+You can bet that someday — maybe not in my lifetime, but someday — The IL will have a team back in Havana (they had a team in the 50's), San Juan, or Mexico City.

 The International League has three divisions: North, West, and South